Zigbee2MQTT

 -

-Find your adapter - for EFR32MG21, you need to find out the version 1.1 or 1.2 - it is written directly on the adapter board.
+Find your adapter - for Sonoff Dongle Plus E (EFR32MG21), you need to find out the version 1.1 or 1.2 - it is written directly on the adapter board.
+For Sonoff Dongle Plus MG24, select the appropriate model with the EFR32MG24 chip.

 -